 The Guardian feels that, if the friends would meditate a little more objectively upon both their relationship to the Cause and the vast non-Bahá’í public they hope to influence, they would see things more clearly.
 The friends are not being forced to do anything, either by the Guardian or by the National Assembly.
 However, the condition that the world is in is bringing many issues to a head.
 It would be perhaps impossible to find a nation or people not in a state of crisis today.
 The materialism, the lack of true religion and the consequent baser forces in human nature which are being released, have brought the whole world to the brink of probably the greatest crisis it has ever faced or will have to face.
 The Bahá’ís are only a part of the world.
 They too feel the great pressures which are brought to bear upon all people today, whoever and wherever they may be.
 On the other hand, the Divine Plan, which is the direct method of working toward the establishment of Peace and World Order, has perforce reached an important

-and challenging point in its unfoldment; because of the desperate needs of the world, the Bahá’ís find themselves, even though so limited in numbers, in financial strength and in prestige, called upon to fulfill a great responsibility.
+and challenging point in its unfoldment; because of the desperate needs of the world, the Bahá’ís find themselves, even though so limited in numbers, in financial strength and in prestige, called upon to fulfil a great responsibility.
 They must, at all times, remember that when the Guardian makes his appeals to the friends, he is only presenting the situation to them.
 Each one must evaluate what his own response can be and should be; nobody can do this for him.
 There is no other pressure than the pressure of historical circumstances.
 He fully realizes that the demands made upon the Bahá’ís are great, and that they often feel inadequate, tired and perhaps frightened in the face of the tasks that confront them.
 This is only natural.
 On the other hand, they must realize that the power of God can and will assist them; and that because they are privileged to have accepted the Manifestation of God for this Day, this very act has placed upon them a great moral responsibility toward their fellowmen.
-It is this moral responsibility to which the Guardian is constantly calling their attention, as he too cannot but obey the compelling force of circumstances and fulfill his paramount duty of calling to the attention of the believers their opportunity, their privileges, and their responsibilities.
+It is this moral responsibility to which the Guardian is constantly calling their attention, as he too cannot but obey the compelling force of circumstances and fulfil his paramount duty of calling to the attention of the believers their opportunity, their privileges, and their responsibilities.

 Shoghi Effendi himself, however, has summed up the course that we should pursue at this crucial point in the destiny of mankind: